Energy loss insight from an energy advisor

 The MyHEAT algorithm is designed to compare homes of a similar type, rather than comparing a row-house from the early 1900 to a modern detached two storey.

-> A new home doesn’t always mean an efficient home.
+But, a new home doesn’t always mean an efficient home

 Len noted that builders are much more conscious and educated now when it comes to building efficient homes.
 However, he continues to find issues when evaluating in new home constructions.